Rishi556/EngineSpeed/README.md

 # EngineSpeed

 Setup Hive-Engine Super Quick.
 This is meant for setting up a hive-engine node super quick as long as you know what its doing.
 It uses the default configuration and is just there to get you setup while you do something else.
 If you don't understand much about it, don't use it.
+This only works on Ubuntu 22.04, other OS(s) might work, but are not officially supported.

 This also does use Node.JS 18 and Mongo 6, which isn't recommended by the official docs.
 I do run both of those on most of my nodes though and they have worked well for me so it's what I set this script to use(it's mainly for my own use).
 I'm using Gitea hosted by DBuidl due to IPv6 support for documentation.
 It auto syncs with github.